 - Through our work, we aim to highlight our concerns about women in the penal system.
 We set up an All Party Parliamentary Group on women in the penal system, chaired by Baroness Corston, and we are campaigning to ensure that the recommendations of the Corston report are implemented.
 Read our submissions to consultations on women

-- Our Commission on Sex in Prison is focusing on consensual and coercive sex in prison and will look at the healthy sexual development among young people in prison.
+- Our Commission on Sex in Prison focused on consensual and coercive sex in prison and looked at the healthy sexual development among young people in prison.

-- We are campaigning to reverse a Ministry of Justice ban on family and friends sending books and essentials to prisoners.
+- We successfully campaigned to reverse a Ministry of Justice ban on family and friends sending books to prisoners.
+The ban on sending other essential items still stands and we continue to campaign to reverse this ban.